zd3nik/SubSim/protocol.md

                       |            Your first submarine is ID 0, the second is ID 1, etc.
                       |    dir   = The direction of the adjacent square to deploy to.
                       |            N = north, E = east, S = south, W = west
                       |
+                      |  NOTE: The mine destination may not be a square that contains a
+                      |        permanent obstacle.
+                      |
                       |  NOTE: If you deploy a charged mine to a square that is occupied by one or
                       |        more objects the mine will detonate (in the destination square).